Published on April 29th, 2017 | by Bobby Mathews0

 Eventually, Roop also said he’d work out the last few dates as well as giving up the booker’s job.

 “In Knoxville, with that former experience in mind and to stall for time, in addition to giving up the book I had also given him my two-week notice, justifying it by pointing out untruthfully that the false accusations against me had, truthfully in this case, soured our relationship to the point of making it uncomfortable for me to even be around him,” Roop wrote.
 “I’m sure that he planned on having me leave and merely going on as before while keeping a much closer eye on things … This meeting at his apartment might have been on Wednesday or Thursday, but on Friday night at the show in Knoxville, guess who walks into the dressing room with my booking ledger under his arm?
 Dick Slater.
 Yeah, ol’ Dick, a good name for him, couldn’t take the heat of being his own man, needed to stay in bondage and keep getting the pat on the back with one hand while the other hand stole his wallet, from the promoters.”

-Regardless, Garvin had the title when he left the Knoxville show on June 1, pinning Smirnoff clean.
+Regardless, Ron Garvin had the wrestling title and the belt when he left the Knoxville show on June 1, pinning Smirnoff clean.
 It was the break Roop had been waiting for.
 He, Orton, Malenko, and Garvin all walked out of the promotion with no notice.
 They formed All-Star Wrestling and ran opposition to Fuller’s Southeastern.
 They expected heat from the Fuller family, and they got it.
 They expected to have to fight for control of a great wrestling town.